seancdavis/heartwood/README.md

 ### Options

-There are a few methods on the `Cambium::Page` class:
+There are a few methods on the `Heartwood::Page` class:

 - `home`: The home page.
 - `published`: Published pages.
 - `unpublished`: Unpublished pages.

-On an instance of a `Cambium::Page`, you can call the following methods:
+On an instance of a `Heartwood::Page`, you can call the following methods:

 - `template`: A `PageTemplate` instance (see below for those options).
 - `body`: The body of the page (it's main block of content).
 - `published?`: Is the page published?
 - `publish!`: Publish the page.

-There are also a few attributes on an instance of a `Cambium::Page`:
+There are also a few attributes on an instance of a `Heartwood::Page`:

 - `title`
 - `slug`: Automatically generated from the title.